OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 - Prepares the `.rom` file for flashing (internal or external based on user input).

 ## Flashing the ROM
-Once the `.rom` file is prepared, follow the instructions displayed by the script to flash it onto your T440p.
-This process may vary depending on whether you are performing an internal or external flash.
+Once the `.rom` file is prepared, follow the instructions below for more information, this includes instructions for both internal and external flashing.
+(WIP)

-## Post-Flashing Steps
-After successfully flashing the ROM, you may need to:
-- Reassemble your laptop if you performed an external flash.
-- Set up your BIOS settings according to your preferences.

 ## Troubleshooting
 If you encounter any issues: